SHIVAMSINGH0101/Machine-Learning/README.md

 * Ada Boost
 * K-means clustering

-This all are my assinments of Machine Learning course CS60050.
+This all are my assignments of Machine Learning course CS60050.